 Scuba diving accidents are rare, but they do happen.
 Knowing how to recognize and appropriately respond to diving injuries may benefit you or someone you care about.

-The most common issues reported via email and Divers Alert Network’s Emergency Hotline are ear and pulmonary barotrauma, decompression sickness and marine envenomation.
+The most common issues reported via email and Divers Alert Network’s Emergency Hotline are ear and sinus barotrauma, decompression sickness, and marine envenomation.

 - Ears feel “full” or like they have water in them

 - Severe ear pain

 - Dizziness, vertigo, nausea

 - Muffled hearing, hearing loss, ringing in the ear

 - Red or swollen external ear